mblarsen/laravel-repository/README.md

 -   `Repository` class, to use as is or extend for your model needs.
 -   `ResourceContext` interface, provides data to the repository.
--   `RequestResourceContext`, draws data from the incomming Request object.
+-   `RequestResourceContext`, draws data from the incoming Request object.
 -   `ArrayResourceContext`, you provide the data.
 Good for testing.

 ## Installation